Rhinostone/gina/framework/v0.4.7-alpha.2/core/plugins/lib/security-headers/csp/README.md

 monitoring a policy"* — which CSP Level 3 dropped; CSP3 only restricts `<meta>` delivery, which a report-only policy never uses).
 The plugin keeps it so the observation phase still reports on Chrome and Firefox.
-If you serve a WebKit-heavy audience and want a clean Safari console, leave `frame-ancestors` out of your report-only directive set — clickjacking protection stays enforced by `X-Frame-Options` and/or an enforcing-mode `frame-ancestors`.
+If you serve a WebKit-heavy audience and want a clean Safari console, opt it out with `reportOnlyOmit: ['frame-ancestors']` (next section) — clickjacking protection stays enforced by `X-Frame-Options` and/or an enforcing-mode `frame-ancestors`.
 (Chrome caveat: frame-ancestors violation reports are delivered via `report-uri`; known Chromium bugs leave them undelivered via `report-to`.)
 A report-only policy whose every